-Table 4.6 includes the species/populations at risk that could potentially occur in the Study Area, based on available information at the websites for SARA and COSEWIC as of April 2017.
-Changes in species status since preparation of the 2016 EA Update (LGL 2016) are described below and noted in bold blue font in Table 4.6.
+Table 4.6 includes the species/populations at risk that could potentially occur in the Study Area, based on available information at the websites for SARA and COSEWIC as of April 2017 as well as recent feedback from ECCC-CWS on the April 2017 version of this EA Update.
+Changes in species status since preparation of the 2016 EA Update (LGL 2016) and newly added bird species are described below and noted in bold blue font in Table 4.6.